+There’s a healthy stock of light sport aircraft for sale in variouis countries now that this section of the General Aviation market is firmly established.
 In just a few years light sport aircraft have become an integral part of the aviation world.
-From nowhere in 2005 interest has steadily grown and they now make up a significant part of the General Aviation market.
+From nowhere in 2005 interest has steadily grown and they now make up a significant part of the GA market.
 Many aircraft manufacturers have light sport aircraft for sale but it can be tricky to choose the right one when there is so much choice.

 Here’s an introductory guide to ten of the best sellers available to PPL holders at the moment.
 There are obviously many more on the market and if you would like to see any specific models featured please post a comment below this post or contact us.